rmupap/rmupap.github.io/admissions/rmuohp-pap-information-group.md

 [prereqs]: /admissions/prerequisite-courses
 [app-requirements]: /admissions/application-requirements

-[^1]: Most inquiries, particularly related to admissions, should be satisfactorily addressed within these web pages.
+[^1]: most inquiries, particularly related to admissions, should be satisfactorily addressed within these web pages